Decoretum/Programming-Development/README.md

 # Programming-Development
-This repository contains files from University activities, Capstone projects (potentially), and personal projects.
+This repository contains files from University activities/projects, Capstone projects (potentially), and personal projects.